-An online network of over 190k women, the Pacific Women’s Network is all that is good about well-networked and positive communities of interest.
-It has redefined what on-line connection between women over the vast region of the Pacific looks like.
+An online network of over 197K women, the Pacific Women’s Network is all that is good about well-networked and positive communities of interest.
+The Network has redefined what on-line connection between women over the vast region of the Pacific looks like.
 Rather than program based, it is focused on creating a ‘wallpaper of consciousness’.
 We showcase and celebrate the talent and leadership of Pacific women and girls and share links to employment, study and professional development opportunities in the region and across the globe.

 Decades ago now, the astronaut, Sally Ride said that ‘you can’t be what you can’t see’.
 This remains true today.
 The Pacific Women’s Network has thus created an on-line presence to highlight the strength and achievements of women and girls from the Pacific region – American Samoa, Cook Islands, Federated States of Micronesia, French Polynesia, Fiji, Guam, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Northern Mariana Islands, Palau, Papua New Guinea, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu.

 Do follow and share the Pacific Women’s Network FB page.
 Celebrate the women custodians of the world’s largest ocean and feel the inspiration!